 Standard deviation is calculated as the square root of the variance, while the variance itself is the average of the squared differences from the arithmetic mean.
-We square the differences so that larger departures from the mean are punished more severely, and it also has the side effect of treating departures in both direction (positive errors and negative errors) equally.
-The standard deviation is preferred over the variance when describing statistical data since it is expressed in the same unit as the data itself.
-Our standard deviation calculator also calculates the variance for you.
+We square the differences so that larger departures from the mean are punished more severely, and it also has the side effect of treating departures in both directions (positive errors and negative errors) equally.
+The standard deviation is preferred over the variance when describing statistical data since it is expressed in the same unit as the values in the data.
+Our stdev calculator also calculates the variance for you.

 For continuous outcome variables you need the whole raw dataset, while for binomial data - proportions, conversion rates, recovery rates, survival rates, etc. you can calculate the variance and standard deviation using just two summary statistics: the amount of observations and the rate of events of interest.
 Our standard deviation calculator supports both continuous and binomial data.

-A low SD means that the data points are clustered around the mean while a high SD indicates that data is spread over a wide range of values.
+A low standard deviation σ means that the data points are clustered around the sample mean while a high SD indicates that the set of data is spread over a wide range of values.
 The graph below illustrates the point by comparing two distributions of 18 elements each, with different standard deviations (2.26 and 8.94):